ZeroAfro/Portfolio/Coding/Python/Small Projects/Reading Tracker/README.md

 # **Reading Tracker**

+This is the origin of the GUI versions of my reading tracker.

 Created to help solve my issue of having hundreds of tabs open of things I wish to read, it will allow you to enter a title (or anything you want really) and it will then store it in a text file, it will format the title with brackets to help give better readability.